Windows, Replace or Repair?

 The cost of replacing windows is pretty high and predominantly labour based; partly in manufacturing, but you have to factor in the cost of installation and finishing as well.
-So if you're going to replace them, you might as well get good ones.
+So if you're going to replace old leaky windows, you might as well get good ones.
 To go to all that effort and install a low-quality double-pane window doesn't make sense from a financial point of view, or even quality of life.

 Will replacing old windows save money?